kevinthrailkill/react-yelp-grapql/README.md

 - Show an alphabetically ordered list of favorite businesses.
 This should update as businesses are starred / unstarred.
 - Persist the favorite list locally and regenerate the view on page refresh.
 - In a README note any required setup to be able to run the app

+## Additions if I would of had more time

+- Add in animations for searching (ie loading bar)
+- Add in testing suite
+- fix up categories more to include location based ones